pauleks/uwutranslator/README.md

 <h2 align="center">Self-hosting</h2>

-### You are allowed to self-host the bot, but remember to accommodate with the license.
+:warning:  `You are allowed to self-host the bot, but remember to follow with the license.`

 #### Step 0
 [Download and install Node.js to your machine if you haven't done it yet](https://nodejs.org/en/download/).
 To check the version of Node.js, run: